 From India, Gurgaon

-But given that BOTH the JV Partners are Govt bodies [PSU & State Govt agency], there would be 2 possibilities/options at the 2 extremes of the pendulum.
+Given that both the JV Partners are government bodies [PSU & State Govt agency], there are two possibilities/options at the extremes of the pendulum.

-1] Unlike Private Company JVs, PSUs are more likely to adhere to rules & regulations, though not for the love of it but more to do with a law-centric way of doing things.
-So chances of being given alternatives are higher.
-You can ask your friend to check with the Management about the options--but this would also depend on the Roles of the employees AND whether similar positions exist in the Parent Companies/Entities.
+• Unlike private company JVs, PSUs are more likely to adhere to rules and regulations, though not for the love of it but more due to a law-centric way of doing things.
+So, the chances of being given alternatives are higher.
+You can ask your friend to check with the management about the options, but this would also depend on the roles of the employees and whether similar positions exist in the parent companies/entities.

-2] In case the employees are just sacked, there's the legal way.
-However, they need to give thought to whether they have the will, money & time to fight it out.
-PSUs have full-fledged legal depts--so we are talking here of years rather than weeks or months.
+• In case the employees are just sacked, there's the legal way.
+However, they need to consider whether they have the will, money, and time to fight it out.
+PSUs have full-fledged legal departments, so we are talking here of years rather than weeks or months.
 In such a scenario, looking out would be the best option from their individual viewpoints.

 Regards,